nslay/bleak/README.md

 3. Vertex Declarations
 4. [Connection Declarations]

 Whitespace is ignored and all declarations are terminated with a semicolon (;) (except for includes).
-A file can be included at any time with an "include" statement.
+A file can be included at any time with an `include` statement.
 For example
 ```
 include "Config.sad"
 ```